 Controlling your nerves and speaking at a good pace is difficult during in-person interviews, but it can be even easier to get carried away and speak quickly when you are not in the room with your interviewers.
 Practise speaking your answers beforehand – record yourself and listen back to ensure you are as clear and intelligible as possible.
 On the day, remind yourself to talk slowly and take a deep breath before you start answering a question.
 You may even like to put a post-it note on your laptop to remind yourself to do this.

 The key to success at this stage is twofold and very simple: taking it seriously enough to prepare beforehand and staying calm, which is much easier when you feel prepared.
 This way, if anything does go wrong during the process, it will be rectifiable as you will have caught it in good time.

-Josh Richman is the senior editorial manager at LawCareers.Net.
+Bethany Wren is the content and events manager at LawCareers.Net.